spdx/spdx-spec/chapters/appendix-VIII-SPDX-Lite.md

-# Appendix VIII: SPDX Lite
+# Annex H SPDX Lite

-## 1. Explanation of SPDX Lite
+## H.1 Explanation of SPDX Lite

 The SPDX Lite profile defines a subset of the SPDX specification, from the point of view of use cases in some industries.
 SPDX Lite aims at the balance between the SPDX standard and actual workflows in some industries.